 Avoiding ceremony.

-Self organizing teams
+Agile, Self-Organizing Teams

-Our experience is that a process framework based on the agile development practices work best in the classroom environment [5].
-It is very difficult for a single faculty member to manage five or six teams, therefore it is essential to encourage teams to follow the agile principles and be self organizing, self managing and self motivated for success.
+Our experience is that a process framework based on the agile development practices works best in the classroom environment [5].
+It is very difficult for a single faculty member to manage five or six teams.
+Therefore, it is essential to encourage teams to follow the agile principles and be self organizing, self managing and self motivated for success.

 In keeping with the Agile philosophy each team takes total responsibility for both developing the project work products and for managing the development process.

-We deviate somewhat from the rigid Agile manifesto in one important way.
-We do not overemphasize the role of working code.
+We deviate somewhat from the rigid Agile Manifesto [6] in two important ways.
+First, we do not overemphasize the role of working code.
 We consider the various analysis, design and test work products as legitimate deliverables.
-Examples of such work products are: use case models, static models (class/object diagrams), dynamic models (sequence diagrams), and test descriptions.
+Examples of such work products are: use-case models, static models (class/object diagrams), dynamic models (sequence diagrams), and test descriptions.
+Second, we require the teams to use a modern CASE tool to capture all work products, rather than using a collection of ad-hoc tools or producing hand drawn artifacts.

-well defined project objectives
+Well Defined Project Objectives

-We have found that a set of well defined project objectives is essential for keeping student projects focused and capture student interest.
+We have found that a set of well defined project objectives is essential for keeping student projects focused and capturing student interest.
 However, rather than presenting the students with a concrete set of project objectives, we like the idea of letting the students develop the project objectives for themselves.
 Our practice is to start by giving the students a straw man version of a challenging problem.
 We set homework assignments involving analysis of the problem.
 Students are encouraged to study the problem; create scenarios and use cases, and conduct trade studies.
 These initial assignments are done individually because we like each student to comprehend the core problem to be solved.
 We ask the students to find issues such as essential features that are missing from the straw man version and also identify features that may be too difficult to implement.
 Additionally, we ask the students to offer suggestions for incorporating features that are commonly available in similar products which they discover through conducting trade studies.
-All Solutions and ideas are posted online for all students to read and discuss with each other.
-We then hold an informal “requirements conference” involving all students, where various ideas are discussed, and good ideas are harvested.
-At this point students jointly create tin man version of the project objectives which is released for general discussion and review.
+All solutions and ideas are posted online for all students to read and discuss with each other.
+We then hold an informal requirements conference involving all students, where various ideas are discussed, and good ideas are harvested.
+At this point students jointly create a tin man version of the project objectives which is released for general discussion and review.
 This lasts for a week.
 At this point another requirements conference is held in which the final project objectives are established and placed under change control.
 The document describing the revised objectives is called the iron man specification.

-At this point the class is divided into a number of small project teams, with team sizes varying from 4 to 8 students; the ideal size being 6 students.
+At this point the class is divided into a number of small project teams, with team sizes varying from 4 to 8 students, the ideal size being 6 students.
 Each team is assigned to solve the same problem.
 This arrangement gives rise to a degree of competitiveness within the teams and brings some real-world flavor to the classroom projects.
 Each team starts by developing a set of testable requirements, traceable to the project objectives.
 These requirements are peer reviewed, approved by the team as a whole, and placed under change control.
 As the development progresses, both the project objectives and the requirements are allowed to evolve under change control, however all major changes require agreement of the faculty and other teams.
 Whenever any such significant change is approved by all stakeholders, all participating teams are required to adopt it in their own work; this keeps the teams synchronized.

 Cohesive Teams